grace-notes/website/contents/topics/damascus-roads.md

 ---
-title: "Roads to Damascus"
+title: "The Roads from Jerusalem to Damascus"
 indexTitle: "Damascus, Roads to"
 pdf: "damascusroads.pdf"
 description: "description of the various roads which Saul could have used to travel between Jerusalem and Damascus."
 template: topic.jade
 ---

-**The Roads from Jerusalem to Damascus**

 from “The Life and Epistles of St. Paul” by Conybeare and Howson.